Language

 go version

-If version information is displayed, the installation is complete.
+If a version number is displayed, the installation was successful.

 GOPATH and Module Mode